digicademy-chf/chf_container/README.rst

 software to move out of beta:

 - Add instructions to manage folder permissions if necessary
-- Fill in fileadmin TBD in two places in the documentation
+- Fill in fileadmin TBD in two places in the docs
-- Namenforschung and Corpus Vitrearum use cases (and clones) tested
+- Namenforschung and Corpus Vitrearum tested, Manticore conf, "dev" removed
-- Manticore search set up and "dev" tag removed from ``composer.json``

 In addition, the following features would be nice to have: